 Once you know which bills aren’t within your ability to pay, start contacting your creditors to negotiate payment terms.
 Many companies will work out a payment plan with you that better suits your budget.
 It’s a good idea to have a dollar amount in mind that you feel comfortable with.
 This shows you’ve done your homework and are trying to get a better handle on your finances.

 Also, if you see you won’t be able to pay an upcoming bill, in full or in part, contact your creditor before it’s due to see if they can delay payment or suspend interest for a limited time.
 This could prevent you from getting hit with a massive late fee that could set you back even further.

 Depending on how long it will take you to catch up, you might want to get a second job temporarily to bring in some extra income.
 Even working a few hours a week might be enough to take one bill off your list and give you some breathing room.

 Prevention is Protection

-For more money matters, head on over to our free online community, Credit Makes $ense; if you have questions, drop them there and I”ll be sure to answer them in an upcoming blog/vlog post! 😉
+For more money matters, head on over to the *Freebies* section of our Online Learning Center for our free Crush Your Goals and Master Your Money – Get Your Budget On courses.
+If you have questions, drop them there and I”ll be sure to answer them in an upcoming blog/vlog post!